Pension funds dig for yield in disaster insurance

 "At some point that good run will be interrupted and it will be interesting to see how these new investors react to the kinds of significant events that these bonds were designed to protect," Hiscox's Alvarez said.

-If a 200 year hurricane hit Florida it could cause $5 billion in cat bond losses, according to catastrophe risk modeling firm Risk Management Solutions (RMS).
+If a 200 year hurricane hit Florida it could cause $5 billion in cat bond losses, according to catastrophe risk modelling firm Risk Management Solutions (RMS).

 "The worst scenarios are those that make multiple landfalls, striking Florida as a major hurricane, and then moving northwards to cause loss throughout the north-eastern states," said Ben Brookes, senior director, RMS Capital Markets.